mousepawmedia/devdocs/network/source/tools/irc.rst

 ..
 NOTE:: While you can also access many IRC networks through a browser-based
     client, it isn't recommended, as many useful IRC tools don't work on those.

-For Linux, one of the most popular IRC clients is **Hexchat**, which we will install and set up in this section.
+For Linux, one of the most popular IRC clients is **HexChat**, which we will install and set up in this section.
 If you've never used IRC before, I recommend installing this client now.
 Once you're comfortable, you'll have the basic IRC knowledge necessary to experiment with other options.